 The UK is a Great Power with Influence Internationally

 The UK is a developed country.
 It has the world’s sixth-largest economy by nominal GDP and eighth-largest economy by purchasing power parity.
 The United Kingdom was the world’s first industrialized country and the world’s foremost power during the 19th and early 20th centuries.

 The UK remains a great power with considerable economic, cultural, military, scientific and political influence internationally.
 It is a recognized nuclear weapons state and its military expenditure ranks fourth in the world.

 The UK has been a permanent member of the United Nations Security Council since the council started in 1946.
 It has been a member of the European Union and its predecessor since 1973.
-The country is also a member of the Commonwealth of Nations and the World Trade Organization plus many more important organizations.
+The country is also a member of the Commonwealth of Nations and the World Trade Organization.
+Plus it is involved in many more important organizations.